ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/smoking/index.rst

 - Each simulant gets an individual pack-year propensity value (pack_year_propensity_i), which is a random value between 0 and 1 (uniformly distributed).
 This propensity value does not change over the course of the simulant's life and should be separate and independent from smoking_status_propensity_i.

-- This propensity will determine the exposure category such that the probability of occupying an exposure category will be defined as the value for that category divided by the sum of values across all exposure categories for each age/sex/year/location group.
+- This propensity will determine the exposure category such that the probability of occupying an exposure category will be defined as the value for that category in the datafile specified below

 - The *point* value for pack-year exposure assigned to each simulant should be the **minimum** value of the exposure bin to which the simulant was assigned.

 .. todo::

-  CONFIRM THAT THIS IS STILL APPROPRIATE
+  CONFIRM THAT MINIMUM VALUE IS STILL APPROPRIATE

 .. note::